NEC Standard Circuit Breaker Sizes: A Complete Chart

 Ampere Interrupting Rating (AIC)

-The ampere interrupting rating (AIC) is the maximum fault current that a breaker can safely interrupt without failing or exploding.
-This rating is completely different from the breaker’s continuous current rating (e.g., 20A, 30A).
-The AIC must be equal to or greater than the available fault current at the point of installation.
-In commercial and industrial settings, calculating available fault current is a required step to ensure safety and code compliance.
+The ampere interrupting rating (AIC) (also called interrupting capacity) is the maximum fault current at a stated voltage that a breaker or fuse is identified to interrupt safely without failure; the AIC must be equal to or greater than the available fault current at the installation point.
+In commercial and industrial settings, calculating available fault current is a required step to ensure the selected OCPD has adequate interrupting capacity.

 Specialized Breakers and Applications